Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Related Work

-The VICReg approach performs well for classification tasks, but it is not suitable for image segmentation because it removes spatial information to satisfy the invariance criterion.
-To address semantic segmentation tasks, the model needs to focus on learning local information.
-With this motivation, as a solution to consider global and local features simultaneously, the VICRegL method by \citet{bardes2022vicregl} learns at different scales.
-At the global level, the VICReg criterion is applied in the same way as before.
-At the local level, it uses spatial information to match feature vectors that are pooled from nearby regions in the original image (pixels that have a small distance between them) or by the smallest distance in the embedding space.
-The VICReg criterion is applied only to the top-$\gamma$ $l^2$ nearest-neighbors (NN) feature vectors considering image locations and feature maps.
-Our loss structure is inspired by the VICReg criterion, but in contrast to VICRegL, our method leverages external \mbox{(over-)segmentation} information generated by SAM to derive intra-frame correspondences.
+The VICReg approach is not directly suitable for image segmentation because it removes spatial information to satisfy the invariance criterion.
+To combat this, the VICRegL method by \citet{bardes2022vicregl} adds special consideration of local features by matching feature vectors pooled from nearby regions in the original image or having a small distance in embedding space.
+Our loss formulation is inspired by the VICReg criterion, but in contrast to VICRegL, our method leverages external \mbox{(over-)segmentation} information generated by SAM to derive intra-frame correspondences.
 Another difference is that we employ a modern segmentation backbone architecture which is able to generate features in a much higher resolution.

 Perhaps most related to our approach, \Citet{henaff2021efficient} group local feature vectors according to a simple unsupervised pre-segmentation and apply a contrastive objective to each object-level feature separately.
-Their contrastive objective maximizes the similarity across views of local features which represent the same object while minimizing its similarity for local features from different objects.
+Their contrastive objective maximizes the similarity across views of local features, which represent the same object, while minimizing similarity for local features from different objects.
 In contrast to their work, which focuses on self-supervised pretraining, our method makes use of the available supervision on synthetic data during training.